notsambeck/pandabase/README.md

 ```

 ### Usage notes & recommendations:

+#### Caveat: safe names
+pandabase.helpers.clean_name runs (silently) to clean all table and column names.
+It replaces spaces and punctuation with underscores, and uppercase letters with lowercase.
+If your incoming data has uppercase names, they will be changed;
+if your existing database has uppercase names, pandabase will not be able to access them.

 #### Engines vs. strings
 All methods accept either a string or sqlalchemy.Engine for argument 'con' (i.e. database connection).